JonathanJustavino/quic-benchmark/README.md

 * **Simulation of packet loss with the [TC tool](https://linux.die.net/man/8/tc):** One of the main advantages of QUIC is the improved package loss handling.
 Therefore it is possible that increasing the packet loss during measurements leads to better results for QUIC.

-* **Reusing the connection for sending more payload:** As the socket close event of the QUIC connection takes exceedingly more time than all other events, reusing the connection could benefit the QUIC performance.
+* **Reusing the connection for sending more payload:** As the socket close event of the QUIC connection takes exceedingly more time than all other events and the QUIC handshake is transmitting a lot of data, reusing the connection will probably improve QUIC performance.

 * **Comparison of socket-based transport layer with HTTP/3 application layer:** It could be interesting to check the difference in performance when comparing socket layer implementation to application layer implementation.